Quasa

 Hello!

-In mouse trials, researchers have discovered a molecule that they say can restore both cognition and even memories lost to Alzheimer's disease.
+New Drug Restores Lost Alzheimer’s Memories in MiceIn mouse trials, researchers have discovered a molecule that can restore both cognition and memories lost to Alzheimer’s disease.

-In a press release about the study, which was published in the journal Proceedings of the National Academy of Sciences, the University of California at Los Angeles explained that the synthesized molecule works much differently from current Alzheimer's drugs on the market.
+In a press release about the study, published in the journal Proceedings of the National Academy of Sciences, the University of California at Los Angeles explained that the synthesized molecule works much differently from current Alzheimer’s drugs on the market.

 “They leave behind a brain that is maybe plaqueless,” explained UCLA neurologist and study leader Istvan Mody, “but all the pathological alterations in the circuits and the mechanisms in the neurons are not corrected.”

-After two weeks of oral administration of the drug containing the molecule, the Alzheimer's mice were able to recall maze escape routes at similar rates to their wild-type counterparts, and they also didn't exhibit any weird behavior after being given the medicine.
+New Drug Restores Lost Alzheimer’s Memories in MiceAfter two weeks of oral administration of the drug containing the molecule, the Alzheimer’s mice were able to recall maze escape routes at rates similar to their wild-type counterparts.
+They also showed no unusual behavior after receiving the treatment.

 “We are very enthusiastic about that,” Mody said in the press release, “because of the novelty and the mechanism of action that has not been tackled in the past.”